Mozambique | Travel Guides | UNESCO | Where to Stay

-Ilha somehow feels like what a UNESCO site should be — a living, breathing place pulled from the brink of ruin, with the hope of preserving something unique and significant to humanity’s story.
+Ilha somehow feels like what a UNESCO site was meant to feel like—a living, breathing place pulled from the brink of ruin, with the hope of preserving something unique and significant to humanity’s story.

 This is an intrepid traveler’s destination, where the journey and the destination are one and the same.